Taposiris Magna: Recent excavations

-The expedition started in 2002 as a self-funded expedition led by a Dominican lawyer, Kathleen Martínez.
 She has found 27 tombs, 20 of which are shaped like vaulted sarcophagi, partly underground and partly above ground.
 The remaining seven consist of staircases leading to simple burial chambers.
 Inside these tombs, her team found a total of 10 mummies, 2 of them gilded.
 The discovery of this cemetery indicates that an important person, likely of royal status, could be buried inside the temple.
 The style of the newly discovered tombs indicates that they were constructed during the Greco-Roman period.
 Martinez states that the expedition has excavated a temple at Taposiris Magna dedicated to the goddess Isis and has discovered coins depicting the face of Alexander the Great.
 They have found a number of deep shafts inside the temple, three of which seem to have been used for burials.
 It is possible that these shafts were the tombs of important people.
 The team leaders believe that Cleopatra and Mark Antony could have been buried in a deep shaft similar to those already discovered inside the temple.

-Martinez said that the expedition found a beautiful head of Cleopatra, along with 22 coins bearing her image.
-The statue and coins show her as a beauty, contradicting a suggestion by an English museum curator that she was not attractive.
+Martinez said that the expedition found a beautiful sculpture of the head of Cleopatra, along with 22 coins bearing her image.
+The statue and coins show her as a beauty, contradicting a suggestion by an English museum curator that she was unattractive.
 These finds from Taposiris demonstrate a distinct attractiveness.
 Contradicting another advanced theory, the features of the sculpted head show no characteristics that would suggest sub-Saharan ancestry.
 The team also found many amulets, along with a beautiful headless statue dating to the Ptolemaic Period.
-Among the most interesting finds is a unique mask depicting a man with a cleft chin, which bears some similarity to known portraits of Mark Antony.
+Among the most interesting finds is a unique bust of a man with a cleft chin, which bears some similarity to known depictions of Mark Antony.

 A radar survey of the temple of Taposiris Magna, west of Alexandria, Egypt, had been completed earlier in 2002 as part of the search for the tomb of Cleopatra and Mark Antony.
 The Supreme Council of Antiquities (SCA) expedition excavating the temple and its surrounding area was headed by Zahi Hawass, then secretary general of the SCA, and Kathleen Martinez, the scholar from the Dominican Republic.